NoamSfez/CRM-Java-SpringBoot-ReactJS/README.md

 ### Project Description

 Implementation of a basic Customer Relationship Management (CRM) system by consuming a REST API.
-The backend system is developped in JAVA with Spring Boot and the client-side with JavaScript and ReactJS Library.
+The backend system is developped in Java with Spring Boot and the client-side with JavaScript and ReactJS Library.

 ### Project Technologies